 Please note that the University of Birmingham would not normally act as a ‘site’ for regulated clinical trials or surgery trials (i.e. Clinical Trials of Investigatory Medicinal Products (CTIMPs) or of medical devices).

 While exceptions to this may occasionally be made, where an exception is made this will be documented in writing in a letter from the University’s Research Governance and Ethics Manager.

 This means that no patients on CTIMPs, regulated device trials or surgery trials may be recruited, receive treatment or other interventions on University premises without the express written permission of the Research Governance Manager.

 What we do

-Performing quality checks and audits to assess adherence of researchers and/or CTUs to compliance to any international standards, guidelines, regulations, local policies or SOPs relating to clinical research.
+- Performing quality checks, monitoring visits and audits to assess adherence of researchers and/or Clinical Trials Units (CTUs) to compliance to any international standards, guidelines, regulations, local policies or SOPs relating to clinical research.
 The CRCT feeds back to relevant University oversight committees, such as the Clinical Trials Oversight Committee for clinical trials and the Human Tissue Oversight Committee for any research projects involving human tissue.

-The CRCT works closely together with the Research Governance Team to ensure new trials are set up as per University’s policies and Standard Operating Procedures and appropriate Sponsor oversight is maintained.
-It also works closely together with the three UKCRN fully registered Clinical Trials Units (CTUs), i.e. the Cancer Research UK Clinical Trials Unit, the Birmingham Clinical Trials Unitand the Primary Care Clinical Research and Trials Unit, to ensure best practices are shared across the University.
+The CRCT works closely together with Research Facilitators and the Research Governance Team to ensure new research projects are set up as per University’s policies and SOPs and appropriate Sponsor oversight is maintained.
+It also works closely together with the three UKCRN fully registered CTUs, i.e. the Cancer Research UK Clinical Trials Unit, the Birmingham Clinical Trials Unit and the Primary Care Clinical Research and Trials Unit, to ensure best practices relating to clinical trials are shared across the University.
 The CRCT has links with their counterparts in local trusts, again to ensure best practices are shared in the region and acts as the University representative on the Birmingham region Research and Training Collaborative.